benglines/immerse/_pages/log.md

   * Changed presentation from last year to reflect progress with the Bit Inspector tool.
 Since the Bit Inspector tool hadn't been finished yet when I gave the presentation, I basically changed most of the presentation to talk about that instead of the modified bit2fasm tool I was working on.
 The presentation is mostly ready, but still needs some work.
 * **Thursday**:
   * Started working Python tutorials from here: https://docs.python.org/3/tutorial/.
 Did Section 1-4.6, and feel more confident now.
 I plan on working through the rest of the tutorials later
+  * Read and understood "/examples/basic/plot_stat.py" to better understand netlist hierarchy and how to print it.
+I am keeping a running list of questions about SpyDrNet that I can ask Dallin and Jordi
+  * Started working to understand "/examples/basic/plot_single_use_definitions.py" I think I understand the idea behind it, but I haven't been able to see what the script outputs.
 * **Friday**:

 <!--